AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Resize cloud disks/Resize disks online for Linux instances.md

 2. Install the growpart tool.

-    -   Run the following command if the instance runs a CentOS 7 or later operating system:
+    -   Run the following command if the instance runs CentOS 7 or later:

         ```
         yum install -y cloud-utils-growpart
         ```

-    -   Run the following command if the instance runs a Debian 9 or later operating system or a Ubuntu 14 or later operating system:
+    -   Run the following command if the instance runs Debian 9 or later or Ubuntu 14 or later:

         ```
         apt install -y cloud-guest-utils